Your 7 Chakras, Explained—Plus, How To Tell if They’re Blocked

 Element associated with it: Air

-Yoga pose that activates it: Back bends, reverse plank, upward-facing dog
+Yoga poses that activate it: Back bends, reverse plank, upward-facing dog

-Location: The name says it all—anatomically, the throat chakra is associated with the thyroid, parathyroid, jaw, neck, mouth, tongue, and larynx.
+Location: your throat; is associated with the thyroid, parathyroid, jaw, neck, mouth, tongue, and larynx

 Element associated with it: Ether

 Crystals associated with it: Lapis lazuli, aquamarine, kyanite

 Yoga poses that activate it: Fish pose, plow pose, shoulder stand

 Location: between the eyebrows; rules organs including the pituitary gland, eyes, head, and lower part of the brain

 What it is: Don't let its name confuse you.
 The third eye, or Ajna chakra, is actually your sixth chakra, and it reportedly governs your intuition—plus the ability to recognize and tap into it.
 What's more, the third eye is also said to be responsible for all things between you and the outside world, serving as a bridge between the two.
 It allows you to cut through any illusions and drama to see the clear picture.